 AT&T boosts car connections, deals with Daimler, sets out 5G V2X agenda

-“Cars are the ultimate mobile device,” said AT&T, as it announced another two million connected cars in Q3, as an expanded deal to supply connectivity to heavy-duty Daimler trucks outside of North America, and restated its plans for 5G cellular vehicle-to-everything (C-V2X) technology.
+“Cars are the ultimate mobile device,” said AT&T this week, as it announced another two million connected cars in Q3, as well as an expanded deal to supply connectivity to heavy-duty Daimler trucks outside of North America, and restated its plans for 5G cellular vehicle-to-everything (C-V2X) technology.

 AT&T said its base of fleet vehicles for small business, enterprise and government customers now stands at over three million.
 Its total base of connected vehicles is 24 million in North America.
 The company deals with 29 automotive brands, including most car and van marques.

 “Cars are the ultimate mobile device.
 Sensors are sharing data that improve(s) vehicle maintenance, enhance(s) safety and help(s) check insurance rates.
 The foundations for an autonomous future are already in place,” said Chris Penrose, president of IoT solutions at AT&T, in a blog post.